PabloLorenzo123/bodybuilding-forum/README.md

 The most worked on aspect of this web application is it search bar in the home page, that allows users to look for articles on PubMed.
-The program using the Eutilities API retrieve the most relevant articles related to what the user asked and bodybuilding. this is possible because the program filters the results by searching through a list of selected journals (Later is shown how to change this variable).
+The program using the Eutilities API retrieve the most relevant articles related to what the user asked related to bodybuilding. this is possible because the program filters the results by searching through a list of selected journals (Later is shown how to change this variable).

 ### Techstack